Billy Byars Jr.: Early life

-Byars was born in Texas in 1936.
-He would soon be adopted through the Edna Gladney Foundation by Billy Byars Sr., who was a wealthy oilman.
-Byars described his father as a "Tyler, Texas, wildcatter".
-It was also claimed that Byars Sr. had become a millionaire at 20 and broke at 21, before becoming a millionaire once again at 25.
-Byars Sr. was friends with President Eisenhower and had on a prior occasion visited him at the White House.
-Byars Sr. had also sold cattle to the Gettysburg Farm.
+Byars was born in Grayson County, Texas, in 1936.
+He would soon be adopted through the Edna Gladney Foundation by Billy Byars Sr., a wealthy oilman and cattle rancher of Tyler, Texas.
+Byars Sr. sold cattle to the Gettysburg Farm and was friends with president Dwight Eisenhower.

-In 1957, Byars was the publicity chairman of the hot rod organization East Texas Timing Association in Tyler.
+In 1957, Byars Jr. was the publicity chairman of the Tyler-based hot rod organization East Texas Timing Association.

-Prior to getting into film production, Byars worked as a molecular biologist.
+Prior to film production, Byars worked as a molecular biologist.
 When asked why he had changed fields, Byars claimed, "Research, as interesting as it was, was somehow restrictive.
 I had things to say, and I wanted to say them to people, so I got into an expressive field.
 Film production is an art, and I approach it as such."